View

 Learning what export managers actually need

-Before touching a single component, I spent time learning the product and its context. xNova serves a specific kind of user: export managers at large companies, people dealing with dense international data every day.
-Understanding how they work, what they rely on, and where the platform gets in their way was essential before making any design decisions.
+Before touching a single component, I spend time learning the product and its context. xNova serves a specific kind of user: export managers at large companies, people dealing with dense international data every day.
+Understanding how they work, what they rely on, and where the platform gets in their way is essential before making any design decisions.

-I did a full audit of the entire platform, mapped every screen and UI element, catalogued all inconsistencies, and then ran user interviews to understand real workflows and where users were getting stuck.
+I do a full audit of the entire platform, map every screen and UI element, catalogue all inconsistencies, and run user interviews to understand real workflows and where users get stuck.

 No DS